Clock ident: Chile

 During the 1980s and early 1990s, it was common for TV channels in Chile to have clock idents that are broadcast during some commercial breaks, and usually included a sponsorship; for example, Canal 13's clock was tied to Beiesdorf's products.
 Some channels also accompanied the clock with the temperature and humidity at the moment of broadcast.

 Though most channels dropped clocks by the early 1990s, Canal 13 kept its clock, reformulating it to show it digitally over the respective sponsorship (which switched from Beiesdorf to Telefónica Chile).
 Additionally, the clock was restricted to appear only before Teletrece (its main newscast).
 A similar clock was introduced by competitor TVN during the mid-2000s.
 Both were dropped by the end of the decade, as permanent clocks were added to newscasts.

 With the gradual advent of 24/7 broadcasting in Chile, Chilevisión re-introduced clock idents in 2022, being shown again during some commercial breaks, but with the time being shown digitally.

 United States

 It is very rare to see clock idents in the United States on television.
 KCET in Los Angeles, California used one in the 1970s.

-Another rare clock ident is one with Cookie Monster moving the hands of a paper clock wrong and then placing them right.
-This ident also appeared in Europe, more precisely Italy.
+Canada

+In the 1990s, CityTV inserted a clock in its station IDs.